 Not surprisingly, our host, Jen, wrote a great post on what makes a good narrator:

-4. Do you want to sit in your car in the heat after working out just because you can't step away from the audio you're listening too?
+1. Does the narrator fit the book?2.
+Does the narrator express the book authentically.3.
+Are the accents and vocal differentiation effective and appropriate?4.
+Do you want to sit in your car in the heat after working out just because you can't step away from the audio you're listening too?

 I have to admit that I will more than likely NOT review the books that I listened to earlier on.
 I don't think that I stayed aware enough with the production to fully develop an opinion.
-Also, it's been a couple of months, and I would only vaguely be able to say: eh, this narration was pretty good or meh, I wasn't too impressed
+Also, it's been a couple of months, and I would only vaguely be able to say: eh, this narration was pretty good or meh, I wasn't too impressed.

 I'm really interested in this new journey of audio books that I've taken on.
 It sorta makes me feel like a child again listening to bedtime stories. *smile*

-1. These are good ways to judge a narrator.
+These are good ways to judge a narrator.
 I listen to short story podcasts on a regular basis rather than audio books, but a good narrator and good production values matter in the short form just as much in novel length works.

-The one thing I'd add is that a good narrator creates a kind of reading spell.
+ReplyDeleteThe one thing I'd add is that a good narrator creates a kind of reading spell.
 You simply fall into listening and stop thinking about listening.
 The best narrators can do this even if they break some of the other "rules".

 ReplyDelete